aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_FABRIC"
     At the Fabric level (DC1_FABRIC), the following variables are defined in **group_vars/DC1_FABRIC.yml**.
-The fabric name, design type (l2ls), spine and leaf defaults, ansible authentication, and interface links are defined at this level.
-Other variables you must supply include: spanning-tree mode and priority along with an mlag IP pool.
+In addition, the fabric name, design type (l2ls), spine and leaf defaults, ansible authentication, and interface links are defined at this level.
+Other variables you must supply include spanning-tree mode, priority, and an MLAG IP pool.

-    Variables applied under the node key type (spine/leaf) defaults section are inherited to nodes under each type.
+    Variables applied under the node key type (spine/leaf) defaults section are inherited by nodes under each type.
 These variables may be overwritten under the node itself.

     The spine interface used by a particular leaf is defined from the leaf's perspective with a variable called `uplink_switch_interfaces`.
 For example, LEAF2 has a unique variable `uplink_switch_interfaces: [Ethernet2, Ethernet2]` defined.
-This means that LEAF2 is connected to SPINE1's Ethernet2 and SPINE2's Ethernet2, respectively.
+This means that LEAF2 is connected to SPINE1's Ethernet2 and SPINE2's Ethernet2 interface.

     ``` yaml
     --8<--